5 Obvious-Because-They-Work Pieces Of Financial Advice For Challenging Times

-Inflation rose to 7.7% in May, the highest in nearly 40 years.
-That means everything from groceries, gas, utilities, and variable mortgages is taking a bigger chunk out of our pocketbooks.
-Climbing interest rates, falling stock markets and a possible recession on the horizon are adding to our financial woes.
+Everything from groceries, gas, utilities, and variable mortgages are taking a bigger chunk out of our pocketbooks.
+Plus, climbing interest rates are adding to our financial woes.
 Consider these five ways to get a better handle on your finances during tough times.

 Track and trim your spending